 - Age Discrimination in Employment Act Disclosure Form

-(Please note: This is a secure website accessible only by tenure line faculty.
-If you do not have access but believe you should, please contact Karen Walters at email@example.com for assistance.)
+(Please note: This is a box folder accessible only to those with a GU net ID.
+If you do not have access but believe you should, please contact Elliott Crooke at email@example.com for assistance. )

-The Office of Faculty and Staff Benefits will be hosting a virtual GUMC-specific Information Session on Monday, September 26 @ 12 PM ET with Dr. Elliott Crooke, Senior Associate Dean for Faculty and Academic Affairs for any eligible GUMC faculty interested in learning more or that have questions on the Phased Retirement process.
-You must RSVP to attend and receive the Zoom information.
+The information sessions with the Office of Faculty and Staff Benefits team and Dr. Elliott Crooke, Vice President for Faculty and Academic Affairs is for any eligible faculty interested in learning more or that have questions on either the Phased Retirement or Special Buyout process.

-If technical difficulties arise with electronically submitting the Application and Work Plan Form, please contact Karen Walters at firstname.lastname@example.org as soon as possible.
+If technical difficulties arise with electronically submitting the Application and Work Plan Form, please contact Elliott Crooke (firstname.lastname@example.org) as soon as possible.

 Georgetown University’s Office of Faculty and Staff Benefits is available to answer any questions you may have about retiree benefits.
 Resources to help with pre-retirement planning, including a Retirement Checklist and additional resources.